marikapescosolido-su/marikapescosolido-su/README.md

 My interests lie at the intersection of **physics, cognition, gravitational-wave science, and computational neuroscience**.
 I currently conduct research with:

-- **MaTRIX Laboratory**, led by Dr. Sederberg — exploring the physics of cognition
+- **MaTRIX Laboratory**, led by Dr. Sederberg: Exploring the physics of cognition;
-- **LIGO Laboratory**, led by Dr. Cadonati — contributing to gravitational-wave research
+- **LIGO Laboratory**, led by Dr. Cadonati: Contributing to gravitational-wave research;
-- **Epilepsy Department at Bambino Gesù Children’s Hospital** in Rome — supporting epilepsy research
+- **Epilepsy Department at Bambino Gesù Children’s Hospital** in Rome: Supporting epilepsy research.

+> **Note:** Some of my laboratory work is hosted exclusively on my Georgia Tech GitHub account and is not publicly available here.

 Additionally, I serve as a **Professional Development Leader** for the **John H. Martinson Honors Program** at Georgia Tech, where I help students develop skills and prepare for their academic and professional journeys.